-The Council should, by the end of 2005, develop a long-term strategy to address the factors which contribute to radicalisation and recruitment for terrorist activities.
+The Council, with the assistance of the EU Counter-Terrorism Coordinator, should, by the end of 2005, together with the Commission and experts of the Member States, develop a long term strategy to address the factors which contribute to radicalisation and recruitment for terrorist activities.

 All the instruments available to the European Union should be used in a consistent manner so that the key concern - the fight against terrorism - is fully addressed.
-To that end the JHA Ministers within the Council should have the leading role, taking into account the task of the General Affairs and External Relations Council.
+To that end the JHA ministers within the Council should have the leading role, taking into account the task of the General Affairs and External Relations Council.
 The Commission should review Community legislation in sufficient time to be able to adapt it in parallel with measures to be adopted in order to combat terrorism.

-The European Union will further strengthen its efforts being directed, in the external dimension of the area of freedom, security and justice, towards the fight against terrorism.
+The European Union will further strengthen its efforts in the external dimension of the area of freedom, security and justice towards the fight against terrorism.
 In this context, the Council is invited to set up in conjunction with Europol and the European Border Agency a network of national experts on preventing and combating terrorism and on border control, who will be available to respond to requests from third countries for technical assistance in the training and instruction of their authorities.

-The European Council urges the Commission to increase the funding for counter-terrorism related capacity-building projects in third countries and to ensure it has the necessary expertise to implement such projects effectively.
+The European Council urges the Commission to increase the funding for counter-terrorism related capacity building projects in third countries and to ensure it has the necessary expertise to implement such projects effectively.
 The Council also calls on the Commission to ensure that, in the proposed revision of the existing instruments governing external assistance, appropriate provisions are made to enable rapid, flexible and targeted counter-terrorist assistance.